Faith groups decry Trump's plans for record low refugee cap

 He added: “But for the past three years, President Trump and his administration have strayed so far from these basic principles in the name of their cruel, racist and partisan goals that the life-saving refugee resettlement program is a shadow of what it once was."

-World Relief President Scott Arbeiter, a global Christian aid agency, said the president has reneged on his promise to protect persecuted Christians in the world.

-“Instead, we’ve seen the resettlement of refugees from countries known for persecution drop about 90% in some cases over the last four years," he said in a statement.
-“This is unconscionable."

 The 18,000 cap was already the lowest in the history of the program.
-Then Trump froze refugee admissions in March amid the coronavirus pandemic, citing a need to protect U.S. jobs amid the economic fallout from the coronavirus.
+Then Trump froze refugee admissions in March amid the pandemic, citing a need to protect the U.S. job market suffering from the coronavirus-induced economic fallout.

 Scores of resettlement offices have closed because of the drop in federal funding that is based on the number of refugees arriving in the U.S.

-And the damage is reverberating beyond American borders as other countries close their doors to refugees while refugee numbers swell because of war, famine and persecution.
+And the damage is reverberating beyond American borders as other countries close their doors to refugees, whose numbers are swelling worldwide because of war, famine and persecution.

 “We’re talking about tens of millions of desperate families with no place to go and having no hope for protection in the near term,” said Krish Vignarajah, president of the Lutheran Immigration and Refugee Service, a federally funded agency charged with resettling refugees in the U.S.